Increase Your Customer Satisfaction Survey Response Rate

 Influencer #2: Survey Frequency

-If you will be conducting multiple surveys you may want to survey only a portion of your customers so as not to create survey burn out.
+If you will be conducting multiple surveys, you may want to survey only a portion of your customers so as not to create survey burn out.
 Online surveys have become so popular that most of us have become a little numb when asked to take another survey.
 You should not survey your customers more than once every three months to avoid survey fatigue.
 You can read more about this in our article How to use Email Segmentation to Improve Customer Survey Frequency and Effectiveness.

 Influencer #3: Survey Timing